cheeeeeeeeeen/RoR2-ClassicItems/README.md

 An extension mod for **ThinkInvis.ClassicItems**!

-This mod also adds items from Risk of Rain 1 that did not make it to Risk of Rain 2.
+This mod also adds items (and artifacts) from Risk of Rain 1 that did not make it to Risk of Rain 2.

 ## Installation

 Use **r2modman** mod manager to install this mod.

 ## Current Additions
+### Artifact
+- Spirit
 ### Equipment
 - Drone Repair Kit
 - Instant Minefield